This is the Welcome Message from 2015- 🙂 DT 2022

 I regret that these crisis resulted in chaos for my personal and business networking.
 I have been to more than 100 cities during my travels and maintained contacts in most of them, and real connections with many important people in my life.
-I have circulated messages after each crisis, and many people reached out to me, for which I am grateful, but many more folks may never have even known what happened, and simply felt abandoned by me.
+I have circulated messages after each crisis, and many people reached out to me, for which I am grateful.
+Some even advised me on matters like the accident, with one citing Noll Law Office Springfield Il to help with legal matters (it happened outside their area of work, sadly), which was an amazing boon, but many more folks may never have even known what happened, and simply felt abandoned by me.
 For this I am sorry.
 Medical emergencies and the follow up recoveries meant that I fell out of touch with everyone, and on multiple occasions.
 The recovery of my networks, as they were, is impossible, especially as now I am already building a new one.
 But I am now making an attempt to reach everyone that I can and alert you all that I am returning to work, traveling to teach again, and maintaining this beautiful new home.

 Here at my website you can learn a lot about dance, and my story.